thienderrick/thienderrick.github.io/_pages/about.md

 # 📰 Latest News & Updates

 ## November 2025
-- 🛎️ **Volunteered for Mizzou Quiz Bowl Tournament**
+- 🛎️ **Volunteered for Mizzou & Hannibal Quiz Bowl Tournament**
   I had the opportunity to return to Mizzou's Quiz Bowl Competition to serve as a moderator for High School division!
 I got recognized by many and even had a new coach tell me, "You're one hell of a moderator!"
+- Along the same vein, I moderated for a JV tournament out in Hannibal and got to share a full circle moment with players.
+It was 10 years ago this season that I first joined Quiz Bowl.
-- 🎓 **Research Poster Presentation at...
-COMING SOON**
+- 🎓 **Research Poster Presentation in Denver, Colorado!
+- I had the amazing opportunity to present a poster on behalf of my research lab at an annual academic conference for psychology and cognitive scientists!
 ## October 2025
 - 🛎️ **Volunteered for Missouri Quiz Bowl Competition**
   I moderated for an academic bowl competition for High Schoolers across Mid-Missouri in a small town about 45 minutes outside of Columbia.
 -  🤝 **Introduced Research to Mizzou Undergraduates** At the end of the month, our lab was invited to talk about our research to an introduction to Speech, Language, and Hearing Sciences class where I delivered a presentation on our work and how undergraduates can get involved!
 ## September 2025
 - 🧑‍🏫 **Volunteered for Posse**
   Once again, I assisted with the selection of Virtual Posse Scholars this month!